Jdj30527/SFPD/README.md

 Visuals:

-  Call Types - I decided to look at the different call types that the department recieved.
-In my own life, I had thought about what types of calls police departments recieve normally so I decided to see what types San Francisco recieved and how many of each.
+  Call Types - I decided to look at the different call types that the department received.
+In my own life, I had thought about what types of calls police departments receive normally so I decided to see what types San Francisco received and how many of each.
 I decided a bar graph would be the best visual for displaying this information.

   Dispatch Uniit Types - This visual looked at the different types of dispatches that were used over the period of time.
 I was interested to see how many types of transportation were used.
 I thought that it would tell me about how the first responder group worked (like what types of transportation is normally used).